-Evaluation Parameter Rationale - Current Status/Appropriateness/Effectiveness Met?
-(Yes/No/NA) 11.1 There is evidence to substantiate that States laws are of adequate severity to provide for effective sanctions.
-The evidence here includes largely (a) whether laws set out effective benalty provisions and the courts respond in a manner that deters further or repeat offenses, (b) the views of the industry, other stakeholders, and the general public, and (c) the boutcomes and associated trends of the enforcement efforts when measured against appropriate performance indicators.
+11.1 There is evidence to substantiate that States laws are of adequate severity to provide for effective sanctions.
+The evidence here includes largely (a) whether laws set out effective penalty provisions and the courts respond in a manner that deters further or repeat offenses, (b) the views of the industry, other stakeholders, and the general public, and (c) the outcomes and associated trends of the enforcement efforts when measured against appropriate performance indicators.
 Yes 11.2 There is evidence to substantiate that sanctions for violations of regulations (e.g., suspension, withdrawal, or refusals of fishing permit or of the right to fish) are adequate in severity to secure compliance and discourage violations.
 Yes 11.3 There is evidence to substantiate that sanctions for violations of regulations are of sufficient severity to effectively prevent, deter, and eliminate IUU fishing and to deprive offenders of the benefits accruing from such fishing.
 Sanctions are applied transparently and consistently across the board.
 Yes 11.4 There is evidence to substantiate enforcement action in these cases (i.e., boarding, violations).
+Yes

-NA Rationale: The December 2023 OLE report to the Council provides evidence of enforcement a sanctions for violations.
-As noted in the rationale above, the total actions decreased by more the second second sanctions for violations.
+Rationale: The December 2023 OLE report to the Council provides evidence of enforcement actions and effective sanctions for violations.
 As noted in the rationale above, the total actions decreased by more than half and there were not any repeat offenses listed in the report.
 Additionally, the client group meets with the Office of Law Enforcement to discuss trends in observer statements and any violations or infractions received.
 This is then communicated with the fleet and vessel owners to reduce the risk of repeat infractions.
 Evidence was provided to the assessment team on these trainings with the client and OLE.